secretstartups/handbook/people-group/learning-and-development/building-high-performing-teams/index.html.md

 Great question!
 To assess how your team is doing, we've provided a couple of resources for you to leverage:

 - Check out the [High Performing Teams Diagnostic tool](https://docs.google.com/document/d/11s4DR-df0qEKf6L-G2FvDpZI8yBVrUz9hr5sMhsgzto/edit) to assess your team individually and as a group.
+You can replace the "I" with "We" when assessing your team as a whole in the assessment questions.
 - Have each member of the team make a copy of the tool, including the Manager.
 - Give them a few days to score each stage for how they currently assess your team's performance.
-- Come together as a group and have each team member come with at least one idea on how the team can improve its performance.
+- Come together as a group and identify commone areas where the team needs to address.
+Have each team member come with at least one idea on how the team can improve its performance.
 Managers can use the [Managers High Performing Teams Toolkit](https://docs.google.com/document/d/1tLmpibrOPDLX9smXWLPOzgQ38zGwnlGtbQjxYejPBRM/edit) to facilitate the conversation.
-- Discuss the ideas as a team and vote to identify at least one idea for implementation (e.g. process improvements, new tools, technology, communication approaches, etc).
-Leverage the [team action plan](https://docs.google.com/document/d/1EsfKfddU9Rk-OJ9qwZm4MTf7AAYMYahIALm8q3tkMTk/edit) for a future-focused discussion and plan of action.
+- Discuss the ideas as a team and vote to identify at least one idea for implementation (e.g. process improvements, new tools, sync versus async collaboration, communication approaches, etc).
+Leverage the [team action plan](https://docs.google.com/document/d/1EsfKfddU9Rk-OJ9qwZm4MTf7AAYMYahIALm8q3tkMTk/edit) for a future-focused discussion and plan of action for moving forward as a team.
-- Conduct a development discussion with each team member regularly.
-Inquire on their level of engagement.
+- Conduct a development discussion with each team member regularly during a 1:1 meeting.
+Inquire on the team members level of engagement.
 Ask them what else they would like to learn and explore how those development opportunities can be integrated into the role.
 - Review team accomplishments quarterly.
 Meet with each individual to review their accomplishments.
 Take a [coaching approach](/handbook/people-group/learning-and-development/career-development/coaching/) and have the person talk through what their accomplishments were.
 - Identify opportunities for senior leadership to recognize the team.
 Recognize the team in front of executive management.
 - Write personal thank you notes leveraging the `#thanks` Slack channel.